fbpx Skip to main content

 If the state approves your application, you’ll also need a notary stamp to fulfill your legal notary duties.
 A self-inking notary stamp will cost about $20, depending on the company you buy it from.
 You will need to buy a new one each time you renew your license.

+Wondering what optional costs most Florida notaries choose to incur?
 There are a few more fees you will need to consider when calculating how much it is to become a notary.
-While these aren’t required, some are highly recommended.
+While these aren’t required, some are highly recommended and common among Florida notaries, including notary bond books and E&O Insurance.

 Notary Bond Book